Native app instructions

 Navigation

-Selecting a route will automatically start the navigation.
-You can choose between three different visualization modes, by tapping the change visualization mode button (fig.10):
+You can choose between three different visualization modes, by tapping the change visualization mode button (fig.11):

 Bottom tab bar

-The tab bar (fig.15) is located at the bottom of the screen, and is accessible at any time.
+The tab bar (fig.16) is located at the bottom of the screen, and is accessible at any time.

 The bar will give you quick access to four useful tabs:

-- Around me tab (fig.16): the “Around me” screen will give you information about points of interest that are nearby you.
+Around me tab (fig.17): the “Around me” screen will give you information about points of interest that are nearby you.

-- Saved tab (fig.17): lets you access the Saved screen, which contains a list of the places and routes you saved.
+Saved tab (fig.18): lets you access the Saved screen, which contains a list of the places and routes you saved.

 On this screen you have access the different interesting places (fig.19), which are nearby your current location.

-You can save anything by tapping the save place or route button that appears shown next to places or routes throughout the app.
+You can save anything by tapping the save place or route button that appears shown next to places or routes throughout the app (fig.21).

 Selecting the more options button shown next to each entry, you will be able to use it as starting point or as your destination (in the case of a saved place), start the route and see its details step by step (in the case of a saved route) you can also edit its name and even delete the entry from your account (fig.23)